geodynamics/burnman/sphinx/background.rst

 Thermal corrections for pressure, and isothermal bulk modulus and shear modulus are derived from the Mie-Grüneisen-Debye EoS with the quasi-harmonic approximation.
-Here we adopt the formalism of :cite:`stixrude2005` where these corrections are added to equations :eq:`V`--:eq:`G`:
+Here we adopt the formalism of :cite:`Stixrude2005` where these corrections are added to equations :eq:`V`--:eq:`G`:

 .. math::
     P_{th}(V,T) &={\frac{\gamma \Delta \mathcal{U}}{V}}, \\
     K_{th}(V,T) &=(\gamma +1-q)\frac{\gamma \Delta \mathcal{U}}{V} -\gamma ^{2} \frac{\Delta(C_{V}T)}{V} ,\\
     G_{th}(V,T) &=  -\frac{\eta_{S} \Delta \mathcal{U}}{V}.
+	:label: Pth

 The :math:`\Delta` refers to the difference in the relevant quantity from the reference temperature (300 K).  :math:`\gamma` is the Grüneisen parameter,